maxlebedev/maleficer/README.md

 	- for enemies on cooldown, we don't just wanna do nothing
 	- spell with pushback
 # BUGS
-	- Found a wall I was able to walk through.
+	- Found a wall I was able to walk through in the caves.
-	- warlock missles should hit potions
 	- shouldn't the warlocks be dead before their retaliation hits fire?
 	- bombs stopped by walls should actually be stopped by walls
-	- cooldowns are off by 1 for enemies?